 - 1. Grade 10 reading level (at a minimum).
-Testing is administered by the College. - 2.
+Testing is administered by CNC. - 2.
 A handwritten statement describing your understanding of the role of the Health Care Assistant (150 words).

-Note 1: You'll have to undergo criminal record searches - any costs are your responsibility.
+Note 1: You'll have to undergo a criminal record search.

-Note 2: As well, before the clinical component of the program starts, you must have Safety Oriented First Aid, Emergency Level (EFASO) and FoodSafe Level I certificates.
+Note 2: Before the clinical component of the program starts, you must have Safety Oriented First Aid, Emergency Level (EFASO) and FoodSafe Level I certificates.
 We recommend that you obtain these certificates before you start the program.
 The EFASO Certificate must also be valid at time of graduation.
 It's also beneficial if you have some experience, volunteer or paid, related to the field.